 Practice an attitude of gratitude all year long.

-It’s also a time when we’re keenly aware of our blessings in life.
+This is a time of year when we’re keenly aware of our blessings in life.
 We make a mental note that, even when things get hard, there is something to be grateful for.
 The friendly barista from your morning coffee run, the doctor or therapist who guided you through a tough time, bundling up by the fire or kids catapulting themselves into giant leaf piles.

 Thanksgiving brings us back to an attitude of gratitude.
 So, what if we held on to that all year long?